StarRocks/starrocks/docs/using_starrocks/catalog/hive_catalog.md

 This topic describes how to create a Hive catalog, and how to configure your StarRock cluster for querying data from Apache Hive™.

 A Hive catalog is an external catalog, which enables you to query data from Hive without loading data into StarRocks or creating external tables.
-The Hive catalog interacts with the following two components of Hive when you query Hive data:
+StarRocks interacts with the following two components of Hive when you query Hive data:

-- **Metadata service:** used by the leader FE to access Hive metadata stored in a relational database, such as MySQL.
-The leader FE generates a query execution plan based on Hive metadata.
+- **Metadata service:** used by FEs to access Hive metadata stored in a relational database, such as MySQL.
+FEs generate a query execution plan based on Hive metadata.
 - **Data storage system:** used to store Hive data.
 You can use a distributed file system or object storage system as the data storage system to store Hive data files in various formats.
-After the leader FE distributes the query execution plan to all BEs, all BEs scan the target Hive data in parallel, perform calculations, and then return the query result.
+After FEs distribute the query execution plan to all BEs, all BEs scan the target Hive data in parallel, perform calculations, and then return the query result.

 ## Usage notes

-- StarRocks supports querying Hive data in the following formats: Parquet, ORC, and CSV.
+- StarRocks supports querying data files of Hive in the following formats: Parquet, ORC, and CSV.
 - StarRocks support querying Hive data in the following types: INT, INTEGER, BIGINT, TIMESTAMP, STRING, VARCHAR, CHAR, DOUBLE, FLOAT, DECIMAL, and ARRAY.
 Note that an error occurs if you query Hive data in unsupported data types.
 The following data types are not supported: TINYINT, SMALLINT, NUMERIC, DATE, INTERVAL, BOOLEAN, BINARY, MAP, STRUCT, and UNION.
 - You can use the [DESC](/docs/sql-reference/sql-statements/Utility/DESCRIBE.md) statement to view the schema of a Hive table in StarRocks 2.4 and later versions.

 ## Before you begin

-Before you create a Hive catalog, make sure that you have configured your StarRocks cluster to meet the requirements of the data storage system, metadata service, and authenticating service of your Hive cluster.
+Before you create a Hive catalog, configure your StarRocks cluster so that you can access the data storage system and metadata service of your Hive cluster.
 StarRocks supports two data storage systems for Hive: HDFS and Amazon S3.
 StarRocks supports one metadata service for Hive: Hive metastore.

 ### HDFS